- Feeling isolated or forgotten by your loved ones is a terrible feeling, but it’s important to put things into perspective.

 3) Put yourself in your friends’ shoes.
 “Recognize that your friends/loved ones are probably not intentionally leaving you out of their lives.
 Does that eliminate the hurt?
 Nope.
 But it may soften the rejection.
 Understand that your friends are probably doing the best they can in managing many parts of their lives.
 Be compassionate to both yourself and to them.”

-Figure Out How You Matter in This World
+Feeling Forgotten?
+Figure out How You Matter in This World